RetroFuturisticEngineer/RetroARDUInput/README.md

 Released before getting all components in a 100% working state, as I did not want to wait longer.
 Due to time limitations, I cannot guarantee to be finished soon with the last details, but by now, you can use all working components already.
 I will continue development but also encourage the retro computing community to help and contribute in fixing the last PS/2 and ADB issues.

+You can find all required files here, the Arduino sketch (RetroArduInput_FW), the case, the PCB and a detailled documentation.

 Current status of release:

 Input: